-In this summer programme you will examine objects from a range of disciplinary perspectives, consider the types of information they generate and unravel the stories they can tell.
-Experts in the field will provide you with an exclusive and in-depth look behind the scenes in the conservation studios, science laboratories and museum departments where they operate.
+In this Winter programme you will examine objects from a range of disciplinary perspectives and approaches, consider the types of information they generate and unravel the stories they can tell.
+Experts in the field will provide you with an exclusive and in-depth look behind the scenes in the conservation studios, science laboratories and museum departments.

 |Housing dates:||to be announced|